rivtDocs/rivtdocs.github.io/docs/index.md

 options in order to improve performance, reduce cost and respond to market changes.

-About a dozen well developed engineering calculation programs are available, but they include restrictions to widespread sharing.
-A few of the most well known are listed in the table below.
-The first is high initial software costs that increase over time because of constantly changing file formats requiring program upgrades.
+About a dozen well developed and effective engineering calculation programs are available, but they include restrictions to widespread sharing (a few of the most well known are listed in the table below).
+The first restriction is high initial software costs that increase over time because of constantly changing file formats requiring program upgrades.
 In addition, because files and interfaces are incompatible between the different programs, multiple software purchases and learning curves are required.
 Other limitations include software that does not easily produce formatted reports, provide version control or easily integrate with external programs.

 **Program Comparison**